-When Project AWARE joined the Shark Alliance in 2006 as a Steering Group member, our aims were to secure an EU Plan of Action for sharks and a strong and enforceable shark finning ban.
+When Project AWARE joined the Shark Alliance as a Steering Group member in 2006, our aims were to secure an EU Plan of Action for sharks and a strong and enforceable shark finning ban.
 For six years, Shark Alliance worked strategically with key EU officials from virtually each of the 27 member countries.
 Our work led:

 - The EU Commission to adopt the Community Plan of Action for Sharks (CPOA) in 2009.

 - MEPs to sign a Written Declaration in support of strengthening the EU finning ban in 2010.
 The Written Declaration was then endorsed as a Resolution of the Parliament and forwarded to the EU Commission.
-In 2011, the EU Commission launched a public consultation on options for how to best change the regulation.
+As a result, the EU Commission launched a public consultation on options for how to best change the regulation in 2011.

 Divers are Serious about Sharks

-Along the way, you supported our work and took action with us every year during the European Shark Week showing decision makers that divers are serious about sharks:
+For six years, you stood by us.
+You supported our work and took action with us every year during the European Shark Week showing decision makers that divers are serious about sharks:

-- You demonstrated your support for improved shark conservation by signing a paper fin and “Making Your Fins Count” during European Shark Week 2007.
+- In 2007, you’ve signed a paper fin and “Made Your Fins Count” during European Shark Week.

 - In 2008, you called on European Fisheries and Environment Ministers to promote a strong European Plan of Action for sharks helping us collect more than 100,000 petition signatures.

 - In 2009, you joined the “Predator Turned Prey” petition campaign.
-You called on Fisheries Ministers to follow through on the Plan’s initiatives and urged Spain to end its opposition to improving the EU ban on shark finning.
-Over 93,000 people signed the petition.
+93,000 of you have called on Fisheries Ministers to follow through on the Plan’s initiatives and urged Spain to end its opposition to improving the EU ban on shark finning.

 - In 2010, you sent letters to MEPs urging them to sign the Written Declaration in support of a strong EU finning ban.